Cloufield/GWASTutorial/02_Linux_basics/README.md

 We have a group of handy commands to check part of or the entire file, including `cat`, `zcat`, `less`, `head`, `tail`, `wc`

 #### `cat`

-print the file or concatenate the files
+`cat` command can print the contents of files or concatenate the files.

 ```Bash
 $ ls -lha > a_text_file.txt
 $ cat a_text_file.txt